 Neither tick life stage nor tick sex was found to impact survival probability.
 However, survival probability of O. maritimus did differ according to nest success and was higher in nests when chicks were present.
 This was expected as the ability to have ready access to a host for the blood meal should improve tick fitness.
-Indeed, the quality of blood meal is known to influence the success and the duration of the life cycle in argasid ticks (Vial, 2009).
-However, the survival probability of O. maritimus does not seem to depend only on feeding ability, as it was estimated at 38% in failed nests.
+Indeed, the quality of the blood meal is known to influence the success and the duration of the life cycle in argasid ticks (Vial, 2009).
+However, the survival probability of O. maritimus does not seem to depend only on feeding ability, as it was still estimated at 38% in failed nests.
 Nest-associated parasites often have to survive long periods without hosts, and those parasites associated with pelagic seabirds may represent an extreme (e.g., Danchin, 1992).
 Indeed, colonial seabirds are frequently only present for a few months per year at the nest site, during the breeding season.
 The rest of the time, they can wander over vast zones and remain largely (or completely) at sea and are therefore unavailable for exploitation (McCoy et al. 2016).
 In such cases, diapause behavior becomes essential for parasite survival, allowing them to wait, sometimes under extreme environmental conditions, until the host is available again.
-Ornithodoros ticks are known to survive long periods without a host if microclimatic conditions are appropriate (Vial, 2009).
+Ornithodoros ticks are known to survive long periods (years) without a host if microclimatic conditions are appropriate (Vial, 2009).
 We therefore feel that our survival estimates are robust.
 However, one could also postulate that these estimates are distorted by the presence of transient ticks (Pradel et al., 1997), individuals that are considered dead, but which were simply unrecapturable because they permanently emigrated outside the studied area.
-Analyses realized on data collected in 2018 have shown that this hypothesis does not have high support (Choquet et al. unpublished data).
+Analyses realized on data collected in 2018 have shown that this hypothesis does not have high support (Rataud, 2018).

-In contrast to predictions based on the distribution of infectious agents within the colony (Dupraz et al. 2017), overall inter-nest dispersal rates of O. maritimus were very low.
+In contrast to predictions based on the distribution of infectious agents in ticks within the colony (Dupraz et al., 2017), overall inter-nest dispersal rates of O. maritimus were very low.
 However, tick dispersal depended on their origin (focal or peripheral nest), with ticks from focal nests tending to disperse more than ticks from peripheral nests.
 This was unexpected, and particularly so if ticks have a homing response, ie, a preference to return to a specific, known microhabitat.
 Ticks displaced to focal nests could have had less energy to allocate to dispersal than local ticks because of the energetic costs of acclimating to another nest environment or having access to fewer bloodmeals post-dispersal.
 From our results, there is absolutely no indication of homing behavior in displaced ticks.